Configuring RDS Licensing Mode and License Server

 How to Install Active Directory on a Windows Server?

+Setting up Active Directory Domain Services (AD DS) A guide to installing the role and promoting your server to a Domain Controller.
 Setting up Active Directory Domain Services (AD DS) on a Windows Server involves a two-part process: installing the role and then promoting the server to a domain controller.
-This can be done using either the Server Manager graphical user interface (GUI) or PowerShell.
-Prerequisites Before you begin, ensure your server meets these requirements: A static…
+This can be done using…